People are Facebook trained to click on image links, so do you promote your book with image links?

 If people love clicking on images, then they just adore clicking on videos!
 Think about what you see on Facebook and Twitter, and how popular videos are.

-Think images, think links, and think about what people love clicking
+Think images, think videos, think links, and think about what people love clicking

 No matter where or how you promote your books, think about how you can use image links because they will gain far more clicks than an ugly text link.